SwethaMagesh/CS-Gate-Notes/CS/09 DBMS/DBMS.md

 - Or B is prime attribute
 ```
 - Non prime should not determine non prime
+-  If all attributes of relation are prime attribute, then the relation is always in 3NF.
 #### Boyce-Codd Normal form (BCNF)
 - `Every A-> B, A is a superkey`
 - BCNF - often lossless decomposition difficult and dependencies might not be preserved